32.3 - Using the WHERE Clause

 To run this program, please download the SAS data set salary.sas7bdat and save it to your computer.

-Reading through the program, you must have known that it selects the name, department and annual salary information from salary data for police sergeants.
+Reading through the program, you must have known that it selects the name, department, and annual salary information from salary data for police sergeants.
 Note that the columns in the WHERE clause do not have to be specified in the SELECT clause, (such as Position title), which is used in the WHERE clause but not in the SELECT clause.
-However, for the sake of the results checking, I would suggest to keep these columns in the query until verified.
+However, for the sake of the results checking, I would suggest keeping these columns in the query until verified.

 Launch and run the SAS program, and review the output to convince yourself that the records have been selected as described.